Thursday, 21 April 2016

 Calligraphy

-Artistic inscriptions firstly and calligraphy later, became an essential part of the Turk Islamic visual art in its various declinations, not least textiles.
-A significant element in the architectural decorative system, it was diffusely applied to textiles spread on the floor (rugs?) as plenty of miniatures show since early times.
-It is also represented in late pearl roundel silks (XIIth, XIIIth century).
+Artistic inscriptions first and calligraphy later became an essential part of the Turk Islamic visual art in its various declinations, not least textiles.
+A significant element in the architectural decorative system, it was diffusely applied to textiles spread on the floor as plenty of miniatures show since early times.
+It is also represented in late pearl roundel silks (12th and 13th century).

-As an array of Anatolian rugs confirm, it underwent a manifold of reworking where a precise script and meaning was not any more important but the charisma it added to the artifact.
+As an array of Anatolian rugs confirm, it underwent a manifold of reworking where a precise script and meaning were not any more important but the charisma it added to the artefact.
 That is the reason for it to be called kufesque design meaning a design derived from the kufic script.
-That said, there may be a few proper words maintained visible like the case of the 'lam alif' referring to the Almighty.
-This very sign extraordinarily appears in some early Turkmen rugs verifying, if ever, the influence or the blend of calligraphy in the border designs.
+That said, there are few proper words maintained visible like the case of the 'lam alif', or 'al mulk', referring to the Almighty.
+This very sign extraordinarily appears in some early Turkmen rugs verifying, if ever, the blend of calligraphy in the border designs.

-Anatolia, Small Medallion Holbein frag, 15th-16th, Lam Alif within a kufesque border
+Anatolia, Small Medallion Holbein frag, 15th-16th, 'lam alif' kufesque border

 Other examples are well discerned in the dedicated literature.

-Yet, one more example may be of use here.
-The structure of the next border can't but remind a reworked version of the elements of the Lam Alif: the knotted design has been isolated from the vertical elements, while the latter form the white grid (see Speculations on the "Kufic" Border in Orient Rugs in the Pacific Collection, p.121) .
-However, we can find a blueprint of this design in Sogdian art as well (see the robe's border in the fresco)
+One more example may be of use here.
+The structure of the following border, typical for Salor main carpets, can't but remind a reworked version of the lam alif: the knotted design has been isolated from the vertical elements, while the latter form the white grid (see Speculations on the "Kufic" Border in Orient Rugs in the Pacific Collection, p.121).
+More cogent is the presence of a similar design in Sogdian art (see the robe's border in the fresco) and in Anatolian classic carpets (see the Small Medallion Holbein's border and its halved pattern use).

-Arguably, the usage of kufesque designs to the borders of their rugs should overtly persuade of the open mindset these 'tribal' populations were imbued with.
+Arguably, the usage of kufesque designs on the borders of their rugs should overtly persuade of the open mindset these 'tribal' populations were imbued with.

 Salor main carpet, frag, 19th